How can I see all private reports for our various staff members?

 The administrator account is a special account that is not defined in the staff table and has no profile configured for it.
 When logged in as the system administrator, you have limited access to access configuration features and reports.

 The administrator can access all reports in the application.
 This allows you the ability to access private reports for staff members who have left your organization or have been disabled for some reason.
 This allows you the ability to edit, move, or delete these items as appropriate.
 This is especially useful if you have a dependency associated with custom fields or specific reports.

 For additional information, refer to the 'Reports Explorer' section in online documentation for the version your site is currently running.
-To access Oracle Service Cloud manuals and documentation online, refer to the Documentation for Oracle Service Cloud Products.
+To access Oracle B2C Service manuals and documentation online, refer to the Documentation for Oracle B2C Service Products.